Serik-s/Munchkin-iOS-Development/README.md

 This game has only one purpose: to understand the basic concepts of Project Management

-Doesn't matter we succeed or not, anyway we will do it together!!!
+Doesn't matter whether we succeed or not, the main thing is that we will do it together!!!